rinatz/hello-rs/README.md

-# cli-template
+# Hello Rust

+This is a Rust program that prints "Hello, World!".

+## Features

+- Prints "Hello, World!"
+- Prints any texts passed by command line option
+- Prints version
+- You can learn third party libraries of Rust
-This is a template project for creating CLI programs with Rust.
+- You can use this project as a template for implementing CLI program